lunadoan/linkedin-scraping/README.md

 To scrape LinkedIn, you need to authenticate by providing a `cookies.txt` file for your LinkedIn session.
 This can be obtained using a browser extension:

-1. Install the [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/njobfdjcljkbgbhkmjbmgbdhgpbllbjp) extension for Chrome or Firefox.
+1. Install the [Get cookies.txt](https://chromewebstore.google.com/detail/get-cookiestxt-clean/ahmnmhfbokciafffnknlekllgcnafnie) extension for Chrome.
 2. Log in to LinkedIn on your browser.
-3. Use the extension to export cookies for LinkedIn as `cookies.txt`.
+3. Use the extension to export cookies for LinkedIn.

 ### Running the App